-Fig.ABe sure manual shut-off valves are in open position.

-- B Check the coils on inlet valves. - C Check wires leading to valve coils.
+- Fig. (79)A Be sure manual shut-off valves are in open position. - B Check wires leading to valve coils. - C Check the coils on inlet valves.
+The valves can be operated separately, see section "Service programs". - D Check for fault indication on display (see section "Service information").